 Entities are required to apply the same accounting for each category of investments.
-No transitional provisions have been included as the IASB believes entities should be able to use information that is already available to them in applying the Amendments.
+No transitional provisions have been included as the IASB believes entities should be able to use information that is already available to them in applying the amendments.

-The Amendments will give an additional option to entities that prepare separate financial statements that have investments in subsidiaries, joint ventures and associates.
+The amendments will give an additional option to entities that prepare separate financial statements that have investments in subsidiaries, joint ventures and associates.

-The inclusion of the equity method as one of the options to account for an entity's investments in subsidiaries, joint ventures and associates in the entity's separate financial statements should serve to reduce the burdens on entities in some jurisdictions and encourage greater use of IFRS.
+Impact on affected entities: Medium The inclusion of the equity method as one of the options to account for an entity's investments in subsidiaries, joint ventures and associates in the entity's separate financial statements should serve to reduce the burdens on entities in some jurisdictions and encourage greater use of IFRS.